eventdbx/eventdbxjs/README.md

     port: Number(process.env.EVENTDBX_PORT) || 6363,
     token: process.env.EVENTDBX_TOKEN,
     verbose: false, // set true or false for mutate response, this should match verbose_responses = false on the server config file
+    noNoise: false, // request plaintext control channel if the server allows it
     retry: {
       attempts: 3,
       initialDelayMs: 100,